PopnPrimp/popgym/rage_yoga.md

 ![Rage Yoga](/assets/rageyoga.png)

-Rage Yoga at the Dreamhouse
+### Rage Yoga at the Dreamhouse

+Every Tuesday, 8-9 PM, $5 suggested donation to support the Dreamhouse

 Yoga to embrace the chaos of the mind and to fuel the battles of today.
 Come stretch, move and rage while listening to power-focused music; punk, hiphop, metal, hardcore, industrial.